Rafael Devers Player Props: Red Sox vs. Angels

-On Tuesday, Rafael Devers (on the back of going 1-for-3) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 9:38 PM ET.
+The Boston Red Sox and Rafael Devers (.450 slugging percentage over his past 10 games, including two homers), battle starting pitcher Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Angels.
+In his last game he had a hitless performance (0-for-4) against the Angels.

 Rafael Devers Game Info & Props vs. the Angels